Home Is the Sailor (Cheers): Plot

-Six months after Sam sold the bar to a corporation, the place caters to a more upscale clientele.
+Six months after he sold the bar to a corporation, Sam returns only to see Cheers having catered to a more upscale clientele.
 Eddie LeBec turns up and is surprised when Carla Tortelli tells him she is pregnant (incorporated due to actress Rhea Perlman's real-life pregnancy).
 Sam Malone then returns to the bar after his attempt to sail around the world failed at the first hurdle when his sailboat ran ashore in the Caribbean.
 Though Cheers has new management, Woody Boyd and Carla are still employed at the bar, but they're now required to wear uniforms, much to their chagrin.
 Sam then also needs a job, but the bar already has two bartenders, Woody and a new employee, Wayne (Jonathan Stark).
 Diane Chambers' attempts at writing her novel are said to have failed, which led to her leaving Boston to write in Hollywood.

 Sam then meets Rebecca Howe, who is the new manager of Cheers and almost immediately turned off by him based on the rumors of Sam's "sexual prowess".
 Rebecca uses Sam's former office as her own and, although it has been completely renovated, Sam is able to use Carla's tricks to overhear Rebecca talking to her boss Evan Drake, on whom she has a crush.
 Evan knows Sam as a baseball player and wants to hire him to be a bartender.
 Sam is then hired, but one of the two current bartenders must be sacked to make room for him.
 The bar regulars want Wayne to go, but Rebecca wants to fire Woody.
 A competition then ensues to see if Wayne actually knows how to make every drink known.
 If Wayne loses the bet, he agrees to leave, but if he wins the bet, then he gets Sam's now-damaged sailboat.
 The gang plays a prank to cause Wayne to lose over the then-fictional, made-up cocktail "Screaming Viking", so he walks out.
 The gang cannot handle the cocktail; when Rebecca goes into the office, they spit it out.
 Though she is wise to their game, Rebecca gives Sam his severance check and tells Sam to leave.
 Sam then promises nothing of the sort will occur again and is provisionally re-hired on the understanding that this is his last chance as Rebecca uses a baseball metaphor-pun about having two outs, two strikes and "no balls".